HumanTree92/VENT_FiveM_Customs/README.md

 # [YMAP] FiveM & GTA V Custom Map Addons
-These are Custom Map Addons that i have worked on.
+These are Custom Map Addons that i have made.
 These are only to Improve RP Experience within FiveM.
-Don't ask for the XMLs
+Don't ask for the XMLs & don't Upload anywhere else without my permission.
 * Weigh Stations - 2 where used from [HERE](https://www.gta5-mods.com/maps/weigh-station-officerdeyoung).
 * Policing Dept Uprades - Adds Gates, Fences, & Lighting to Mission Row PD, Sandy Shores SD, & Paleto Bay SD.
-* Race Track - Modified from [THIS](https://www.gta5-mods.com/maps/casino-racetrack-map-editor).
-* LS Driving School - Ported to FiveM.
-Original [HERE](https://www.gta5-mods.com/maps/driving-school-v).
 * Route 13 Barriers - Used for the Route 13 Traffic Lights.
 If someone runs into them they break & will no longer work.
 This solves that problem.
 Route 13 Lights Download [HERE](https://forum.fivem.net/t/release-faxes-map-collection-ymap-update-31-jan/73469).

+These are YMAPs that i have editied.
+But did not Make
+* Race Track - Modified from [THIS](https://www.gta5-mods.com/maps/casino-racetrack-map-editor).
+* LS Driving School - Ported to FiveM.
+Original [HERE](https://www.gta5-mods.com/maps/driving-school-v).

 # Download & Installation
 1) Download the .zip.